yuripiffer/customer_partner_match/README.md

 [UNDER CONSTRUCTION]
 ## customer_partner_match microservice
-This is a golang microservice for customers to find the right craftsman according to rating and distance.
+This is a golang microservice for customers to find the right craftsman partner according to rating and distance.

-An usecase for flooring partners experienced in wood, tiles and/or carpet has been implemented as a POC.
+A usecase for flooring partners experienced in wood, tiles and/or carpet has been implemented as a POC.
 Whatsoever, this microservice is prepare for new usecases implementation.

 ## Basic Info
 - **Language:** Golang 1.18
-- **Software Architecture:** Clean Architecture (ports and adaptors)
+- **Software Architecture:** Clean Architecture (ports and adapters)
 - **Infrastructure:** Relational database (Postgres with postGIS)
 - Please find available for download a Postman request collection and the database.